From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Prompting strategies for detecting and fixing vulnerabilities

 \subsection{Chain-of-Thought Prompting}

-Chain-of-Thought (CoT) is a prompting technique where the model is guided to perform step-by-step reasoning, typically by providing examples that demonstrate the process, helping the model generate its own reasoning in a logical sequence.
-We provide an example of CoT prompting in Figure~\ref{fig:CoT}, showing how the user provides examples of reasoning steps and guides the LLM in generating a detailed, step-by-step analysis of the given code.
+Chain-of-Thought (CoT) is a prompting technique in which the model is guided to perform step-by-step reasoning, typically by providing examples that demonstrate the process, helping the model generate its own reasoning in a logical sequence.
+We provide an example of CoT prompting in Figure~\ref{fig:CoT}, showing how the user provides examples of reasoning steps and guides the LLM to generate a detailed, step-by-step analysis of the given code.
+Within this section, most of the reviewed works include CoT prompting as one of the prompting strategies under comparison.